Feeding of Banana Leaves to Cows

 A dairy farmer has asked me to offer comments on the issue of the feeding of banana leaves to dairy cows.
-The banana plantation is quite common in many areas and it is a common practice for the farmers to use various parts, such as stem, shoot and leaves of this plant as for animal feed.
+The banana plantation is quite common in many areas and it is a common practice for the farmers to use various parts, such as stem, shoot, and leaves of this plant as for animal feed.

 Although gross energy is 19.7%, the metabolizable energy is quite low.
 In Brazil and other South American countries, banana leaves and the stem is preserved as silage.
 Since soluble carbohydrate content is low hence there is a need to add sources such as molasses or jaggery (6-7%) in order to achieve the right pH (3.5-3.8).
-While feeding banana leaves or silage it is recommended that urea (as nitrogen source) be added in feed.
+While feeding banana leaves or silage it is recommended that urea (as nitrogen source) be added to feed.

 My Recommendations Would be:

-Banana leaves and stem can be chaffed and fed to dry animals, heifers but not to lactating cows
+- Banana leaves and stem can be chaffed and fed to dry animals, heifers but not to lactating cows

 - In case it is a necessity due to a shortage of fodder in that case banana leaves on a DM basis should not exceed 15% of total Dry Matter.